opensourcemanufacturing/Nova3D-Elfin/things-that-need-improvement.md

 ### FIRMWARE

 - Add a safe eject button for the USB stick (curretly making the usb sticks show false errors) *(Nume1977)*
-- Add capabilities for downloading a file from the printer memory *(x3msnake)*
+- Add command for downloading a file from the printer memory *(x3msnake)*

 ### SLICER